-Checks for the Extension and Endowment Fund should be made payable to "Lincoln University," and sent to President John B. Rendall, or to Professor Wm.
-Hallock Johnson, Lincoln University, Pa.
+Correspondence with regard to this plan and checks, made payable to "Lincoln University," should be sent to the Moderator of the Faculty, Rev. Wm.
+Hallock Johnson, D.D., Lincoln University, Pa.

 The Rev. W. P. White, D.D., 332 Witherspoon Building, Philadelphia, may also be addressed by those who wish to contribute to current expenses or permanent funds.